 The secular drive in instituting permanent cash transfer programs was largely sparked by middle income countries of the ‘global South’: Bangladesh, Brazil, Indonesia, India, Kenya, Egypt, Mexico, South Africa, to name just a few.
 They have designed and financed pathbreaking programs, of their own, that have served as models to the world.
 They have been followed by many other countries.
 This genuine country-owned effort was supported by statements of international consensus and by donor assistance.
 For example, in 2006 the African Union issued the “Livingstone Call to Action” with 13 signatory African nations called for social transfers to take a bigger role in social policy, for more capacity building, and long-term funding commitments (AU 2008).
 South-South learning has been a noteworthy feature of the cash transfers community from early on.
 The Mexican, Colombian and Brazilian government have hosted many study tours from other countries, especially from East and South Asia and from Africa.
 As a result, the evidence on good practices in cash transfers design and implementation has been made widely available.

 The international development community has facilitated the spread of ideas and provided financing to build the foundations for cash transfers (Leisering 2019, SPIAC-B).
 In doing so, agencies have formulated social protection strategies in which cash transfers play a core role.
 The World Bank launched its first SP strategy in 2001, calling for mainstreaming cash transfers and expanding their coverage.
-This was followed by EU 2010 aid strategy to the developing countries, prioritizing cash transfers as part of a development strategy, and the ILO Social Floor (2011) concept suggesting that every country should have a basic set of social transfers to provide a minimum income and livelihood security for everyone.
+This was followed by EU 2010 aid strategy to the developing countries, prioritizing cash transfers as part of a development strategy, and the ILO Social Protection Floor (2012) concept suggesting that every country should have a basic set of social protection guarantees to provide a minimum income security for everyone.
 The World Bank Social protection and labor strategy 2012-22 emphasized scaled up action to support social assistance coverage, especially in Low- and Middle-Income countries.
 The global action also includes supporting synergies between social protection and employment policies, as exemplified by ILO’s 8.7 Accelerator Lab (aimed at attainment of SDG 8.7 on decent work and economic growth).
 Social assistance with links to productive inclusion can play significant role in achieving this goal.

 As of 2022, there is a consistency across agencies in the conceptual definition and rationales for social assistance cash transfers, and a consensus that social protection is a core part of pro-poor economic growth and in building the resilience to shocks (ILO and The World Bank 2021, WFP 2021, UNICEF-ODI 2020, OECD 2019, FAO 2019, UNDP 2019, IMF 2022).
 This Toolkit is providing the summary of this consensus and implications for assessing cash transfer programs and their adaptation to the new realities.